 The holidays are over.
 No more lounging around in pyjamas all day.
 No more watching the television late into the night (for 'late' read 'after 11') - just because we can.
 No more desserts on a whim.
 And plenty of early starts for sure.

-It’s back to school, work, swimming and general busyness now.
-It’s the life that we choose, but boy, we definitely appreciate the holidays.
+It's back to school, work, swimming and general busy life now.
+It's the life that we choose, but boy, we definitely appreciate the holidays.

 Apart from the semolina, the pantry was in pretty good shape - no more sinister secrets there.
 And the fridge?
 Finally, the leftovers from Christmas and New Year were finished so I could see a bit of shelf space, so that was a good start.